Residential Recyclable Materials

 Refrigerators, Freezers and Air Conditioners

 If you're in the market for a new fridge or freezer, or simply want to get rid of that extra one in the garage, consider recycling.
-Please visit SDG&E if interested, click here.
-For questions on current rebate programs, call 1-800-599-5792
+Visit wastefreeSD.org to search for nearby recycling options.
+For questions on current rebate programs, call SDG&E 1-800-599-5792 or visit SDG&E.

 Drop-off recycling centers